Building High-Performance PHP Applications with Swoole in ServBay

 Swoole WebSocket server is started at ws://0.0.0.0:9502

-Step 3: Connect to the WebSocket Server
+Step 3: Connect to Your WebSocket Server

-Method A: Using Browser Developer Tools
+Option A: Using Browser Developer Tools

 about:blank

-Enter the following JavaScript to establish a connection:
+Enter the following JavaScript code to connect:

-javascriptvar ws = new WebSocket("ws://localhost:9502"); ws.onopen = function(event) { console.log("WebSocket connection opened:", event); ws.send("Hello from Browser!"); // Send a message once connected }; ws.onmessage = function(event) { console.log("Message from server:", event.data); // Receive messages }; ws.onerror = function(event) { console.error("WebSocket error:", event); // Handle errors }; ws.onclose = function(event) { console.log("WebSocket connection closed:", event); // Connection closed }; // You can send messages anytime with ws.send("your message") // Close the connection with ws.close()
+javascriptvar ws = new WebSocket("ws://localhost:9502"); ws.onopen = function(event) { console.log("WebSocket connection opened:", event); ws.send("Hello from Browser!"); // Send a message upon connection }; ws.onmessage = function(event) { console.log("Message from server:", event.data); // Receive message }; ws.onerror = function(event) { console.error("WebSocket error:", event); // Error occurred }; ws.onclose = function(event) { console.log("WebSocket connection closed:", event); // Connection closed }; // Send more messages with ws.send("your message") // Close the connection with ws.close()

 1